tara-sullivan/hcs/hcs/data/ipeds/c/readme.md

 These data are turned into a compatible dataframe in historical_data.py

 Note that I wrote two key cleaning programs in Stata before navigating to python, hence the change in language.

+## Making IPEDS completion survey plots

+All IPEDS plots used in this project are created in `ipeds_plots.py`.
+This program calls `plot_by_n.py`, which plots the total number of degrees completed by men and by women.
+It also callls `plot_by_cip.py`, which plots the total number of degrees completed by field of study (or lists of fields of study).
+The program `plot_by_cip.py` allows you to create ratio plots or area plots, and saves the plots in a way that works for beamer presentations or for tex articles.
+As such, some code that saves graphs in helpful ways is in `save_ipeds_plots.py`.